 Shwedagon Paya information

-Visible from almost anywhere in Yangon, this is one of Buddhism's most sacred sites.
-The 325ft zedi , adorned with 27 metric tons of gold leaf and thousands of diamonds and other gems, is believed to enshrine eight hairs of the Gautama Buddha as well as relics of three former buddhas.
+One of Buddhism's most sacred sites, the 325ft zedi here is adorned with 27 metric tons of gold leaf, along with thousands of diamonds and other gems, and is believed to enshrine eight hairs of the Gautama Buddha as well as relics of three former buddhas.

-Four long, graceful entrance stairways lead to the main terrace which, depending on the time of day you visit, can be quiet and contemplative or bustling and raucous.
-If you prefer the former, visit in the cool of dawn.
-Otherwise pay your respects when the golden stupa flames crimson and burnt orange in the setting sun.
+Four entrance stairways lead to the main terrace.
+Visit in the cool of dawn if you want tranquility.
+Otherwise, pay your respects when the golden stupa flames crimson and burnt orange in the setting sun.

 The following covers the history and layout of Shwedagon Paya.
 Freelance guides (they’ll locate you before you can find them) can provide more details.
 Tour agencies can also arrange guides; a good tour, including the surrounding area, is offered by Khiri Travel.